rhysperry111/LTE-Cell-Scanner/README.md

 - OpenCL accelerated
 - Full Receiver algorithm for LTE 100 RB downlink (Matlab and GNU Octave scripts)
   - from IQ sample to PDSCH output and RRC SIB messages
-- Support Hackrf, rtlsdr, BladeRF and USRP
+- Support HackRF, rtlsdr, BladeRF and USRP

 (It has gone too far away from the Evrytania/LTE-Cell-Scanner during the period I had less experience.
 I won't push this ugly work back. :))